polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 ### Monitor Validation Status and Slots

-On the **Staking** tab in Polkadot.js Apps, you can see your validator’s status, the number of available validator slots, and the nodes that have signaled their intent to validate.
+On the **Staking** tab in Polkadot.js Apps, you can see your validator's status, the number of available validator slots, and the nodes that have signaled their intent to validate.
 Your node may initially appear in the waiting queue, especially if the validator slots are full.
 The following is an example view of the **Staking** tab:

 ![staking queue](/images/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator/polkadot-dashboard-staking.webp)

 The validator set refreshes each era.
-If there’s an available slot in the next era, your node may be selected to move from the waiting queue to the active validator set, allowing it to start validating blocks.
-If your validator doesn’t get selected, it remains in the waiting queue.
+If there's an available slot in the next era, your node may be selected to move from the waiting queue to the active validator set, allowing it to start validating blocks.
+If your validator is not selected, it remains in the waiting queue.
 Increasing your stake or gaining more nominators may improve your chance of being selected in future eras.

-Once your validator is active, it’s officially part of Polkadot’s security infrastructure.
+Once your validator is active, it's officially part of Polkadot's security infrastructure.
 For questions or further support, you can reach out to the [Polkadot Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=web3.foundation) for tips and troubleshooting.

 ## Run a Validator on a TestNet

-Running your validator on a test network like Westend or Kusama is a smart way to familiarize yourself with the process and identify any setup issues in a lower-stakes environment before joining the Polkadot mainnet.
+Running your validator on a test network like Westend or Kusama is a smart way to familiarize yourself with the process and identify any setup issues in a lower-stakes environment before joining the Polkadot MainNet.

 ### Choose a Network

-- **Westend** - Polkadot’s primary testnet is open to anyone for testing purposes.
+- **Westend** - Polkadot's primary TestNet is open to anyone for testing purposes.
 Validator slots are intentionally limited to keep the network stable for the Polkadot release process, so it may not support as many validators at any given time
-- **Kusama** - often called Polkadot’s “canary network,” Kusama has real economic value but operates with a faster and more experimental approach.
-Running a validator here provides experience closer to MainNet with the benefit of more frequent validation opportunities with an era time of six hours vs 24 hours for Polkadot
+- **Kusama** - often called Polkadot's “canary network,” Kusama has real economic value but operates with a faster and more experimental approach.
+Running a validator here provides an experience closer to MainNet with the benefit of more frequent validation opportunities with an era time of six hours vs 24 hours for Polkadot

 ### Run a Kusama Validator